 fashion laws as dictated by Streep's character.
 An innocent

 led to slaughter.
+The story

 itself is nothing terribly new or involving.
 Obviously the new